 Tax-deferred accounts and nontaxable accounts are best illustrated by the traditional IRA and the Roth IRA.
 If a taxpayer in the 25% tax bracket makes a $5000 contribution to a traditional IRA account, then he saves $1250 in taxes in the year of the contribution.
 But when the money is withdrawn during retirement, then both contributions and earnings will be subject to ordinary income tax.
 Another taxpayer in the same tax bracket that contributes the same amount to a Roth IRA saves nothing in taxes in the year of the contribution, but the contributions and the earnings can be withdrawn tax-free when the taxpayer retires.

-Because contributions to retirement accounts do not save on FICA taxes, there is not much tax savings for low income workers.
-To encourage low income workers to save for retirement, the federal government offers the retirement savings contribution credit — often referred to as the saver's credit — that matches up to $1000 of contributions for qualified taxpayers who contribute to their IRAs or 401(k)s.
+Because contributions to retirement accounts do not save on FICA taxes, there is not much tax savings for low-income workers.
+To encourage low-income workers to save for retirement, the federal government offers the retirement savings contribution credit — often called the saver's credit — that matches up to $1000 of contributions for qualified taxpayers who contribute to their IRAs or 401(k)s.

 Maximum Contribution Limits

 All qualified retirement plans have a maximum limit on annual contributions.
 One limit that applies to all retirement accounts is that the contribution cannot be any greater than the participant's compensation, which, for defined contribution plans, is the compensation received during the tax year, while the limit for defined benefit plans is the highest average compensation for 3 consecutive calendar years.
 If not limited by compensation, then the following limits, not including any allowable catch-up contributions, apply:

 - 2012: $5,000